 3. Avoid hard bones and chews that can damage the teeth

 Chewing on hard objects – like bones, rocks, and hard toys – can permanently damage your dog’s teeth.
 When the object is too hard for a tooth to penetrate, there is a risk that the tooth will fracture.
-A fractured tooth can cause chronic pain for your dog, and may increase the risk of infections.
+A fractured tooth can cause chronic pain for your dog and may increase the risk for infections.
 Once a tooth is fractured, professional veterinary care is the only way to address the problem.
 To prevent fractures, make sure your dog’s favorite chews aren’t too hard for his teeth.
 A good rule of thumb is that if you can’t indent the object with your thumb nail, it’s too hard for your dog to chew!

 4. Choose dental chews and treats that are proven to reduce plaque

 Dental treats, toys, and foods are a great way to clean your pet’s mouth in between brushings.
 These products are designed to help scrape the teeth as your dog chews, scrubbing away plaque and residual food particles.
 The best dental chews for dogs aren’t a substitute for daily brushing, but they can help keep your pet’s breath fresh.
 Look for products labeled with the Veterinary Oral Health Council (VOHC) seal, which indicates that the product has been tested and proven to reduce plaque.

 5. Try using water additives for low-maintenance dental care

 Water additives are an easy way to reduce plaque and prevent dental disease.
 These products contain enzymes that naturally break down plaque and inhibit bacterial growth to keep your dog’s mouth clean and fresh.
 And because most of these products are flavorless, odorless, and colorless your dog won’t even notice that you’ve put something new in his bowl.
 Like dental treats, water additives are not as effective as brushing and should always be used in combination with regular dental care to achieve the best results.